rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 error: aborting due to previous error
 ```

 Great, we need a `ThreadPool`.
-Let's start a library crate alongside our binary
+Let's switch the `hello` crate from a binary
-crate to hold our `ThreadPool` implementation, since the thread pool
+crate to a library crate to hold our `ThreadPool` implementation, since the
-implementation will be independent of the particular kind of work that we're
+thread pool implementation will be independent of the particular kind of work
-doing in our web server.
-Once we've got the thread pool library written, we
+that we're doing in our web server.
+Once we've got the thread pool library
-could use that functionality to do whatever work we want to do, not just serve
+written, we could use that functionality to do whatever work we want to do, not
-web requests.
+just serve web requests.

 So create *src/lib.rs* that contains the simplest definition of a `ThreadPool`
 struct that we can have for now: